 - Master Wu of The Gone-Away World is an Old Master (and founder of a secret society of kung fu mimes) who runs a martial arts school that the protagonist trains at.
 He teaches moves with names like "Walk Like Elvis", gets into arguments about the location of the moon, and cheerfully admits to making up ancient wisdom on the spot.

 - Julian Morrow, the Classics professor in The Secret History.
 He accepts no payment, practically has his own building on campus, and the few students he accepts must take nearly all their classes with him.
 Later becomes a Broken Pedestal.

 - Wayne from The Kingdom Keepers is a strange imagineer who guides the DHIs through their trials.

-- Mr. Wednesday from American Gods may be the bad guy, but he most certainly fits the description.
+- Mr. Wednesday from American Gods may be the slippery character this side of the Colorado, but he most certainly fits the description.
 He even pretends to be senile in order to get the cashier at the gas station to accidentally pay for his gas.